instructure/instructure-ui/packages/ui-themeable/README.md

     so that variable values from `theme.js` can be injected into the CSS for browsers that don't support CSS variables.

- The [ui-themable](#ui-themeable) library will call the theme function and inject the resulting CSS string into the document when the component mounts.
+ The [ui-themeable](#ui-themeable) library will call the theme function and inject the resulting CSS string into the document when the component mounts.
 If the browser supports CSS variables, it will inject namespaced CSS variables into the CSS before adding it to the document.